-The National Association of Ohafia Students – NAOS (umbrella body of Ohafia Students in all tertiary institutions in the country) should be in the forefront of building these bridges of fraternal understanding and reunion with the various National Students Associations of these Communities from Ohafia in Diaspora.
+The National Association of Ohafia Students – NAOS (an umbrella body of Ohafia Students in all tertiary institutions in the country) should be at the forefront of building these bridges of fraternal understanding and reunion with the various National Students Associations of these Communities from Ohafia in Diaspora.

 What do you think?
 Ohafia sons and daughters at home and diaspora, your comments and contributions are highly welcome.